Key insights from public labor market data

 Cumulative layoffs in 2025

-Layoff Activity Higher in 2025 Across Key Industries
+Layoff Activity Elevated in 2025, with Uneven Impacts Across Industries

-King County has seen a notable rise in WARN-reported layoffs in 2025, with total affected workers nearly doubling compared to the same period in 2024.
-Information, Manufacturing, and Accommodation and Food Services show the largest increases, with uneven patterns highlighting the varying economic pressures facing different parts of the regional economy.
+King County has seen higher WARN-reported layoff activity in 2025, with total affected workers nearly doubling compared to the same period in 2024.
+Information, Accommodation and Food Services, and Retail Trade show the largest increases, underscoring uneven pressure across the regional economy.
+As additional layoffs are announced and implemented, we’ll continue tracking how these shifts appear in the official data over the months ahead.

 Your Input Matters